waves

 linkedin banner

-Universal Kraft works with ammonia as a green option to fossil fuels, providing the same functionality on a large scale.
+Ammonia is used by Universal Kraft as a green substitute for fossil fuels that offers the same functionality on a wide scale.
 These green power alternatives are fundamental for a sustainable and complete clean energy transition.
 Universal Kraft has been working on alternative and innovative energy carriers and storage solutions for a number of years.
-To optimize the decarbonization potential of renewables for the generation of green hydrogen and ammonia we created the companies UH2 and BH2.
+We founded UH2 in order to maximize the decarbonization potential of renewable energy sources for the production of green hydrogen and ammonia.

 Discover all our projects here.